OSVVM/osvvm.github.io/README.md

  - Memory models

 ## The OSVVM Model Library
-The OSVVM model library provides off the shelf models for:
+The OSVVM model library provides the following models.
+The models all use records for the transaction interfaces, so connecting them to the testbench only requires a single signal.

+Testbenches are in the Git repository, so you can run a simulation and see a live example of how to use the models.

  - [AXI4 Lite](https://github.com/OSVVM/AXI4)
    - Master